 South Tyneside pupils learn how to fill their “happy tank”

-Children at a primary school in Jarrow have been learning a variety of ways to fill their “happy tank”.
+Children at a primary school in Jarrow have been learning a variety of ways to fill their “happy tank” to improve pupil mental health and wellbeing.
 Brilliant!
 Where do we sign up?

 St Joseph’s Catholic Primary School, which is part of Bishop Chadwick Catholic Education Trust, welcomed John Magee, Kindness Coach and UK Kindness Ambassador, for a special Happy Tank Super Learning Day.